kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

 * `cols` (single, optional, default=`*`) - A comma-separated list of column family or column family:qualifier to return.
 Specify `*` for all columns.
-Specifying just a column family will yield values for all column family and qualifiers.
+Specifying just a column family will return values for all columns in the family and their qualifiers.

 * `versions` (single, optional, default=1) - An integer representing the number of versions per cell to return for the given row.
+Specify `versions=all` to retrieve all versions of each column specified in the cols parameter.

 * `timerange` (single, optional) - A string denoting the time range to return.
 Specify the time range `min..max` where `min` and `max` are the ms since UNIX epoch.
-        `min` and `max` are both optional; however, if a value is provided for this parameter, at least one of min/max must be present.)
+        `min` and `max` are both optional; however, if a value is provided for this parameter, at least one of min/max must be present).
+Specifying no timerange returns the most recent value for each column specified.

 #### Examples:

-Get one whole row.
+Get a single row:

-    GET /v1/instances/training/tables/roster/rows/85a9b957350d9dbf7218632dd53b8a41
+    GET /v1/instances/default/tables/users/rows/9ee9800000004d64159b

-Get only a few columns.
+Restrict to only return a few columns:

-    GET /v1/instances/training/tables/roster/rows/85a9b957350d9dbf7218632dd53b8a41?cols=info:age,info:location
+    GET /v1/instances/default/tables/users/rows/9ee9800000004d64159b?cols=info:name,info:email

-Timestamp range and versions.
+Restrict to return two cells per column within the specified timestamp range:

-    GET /v1/instances/training/tables/roster/rows/85a9b957350d9dbf7218632dd53b8a41?timerange=0..123&versions=2
+    GET /v1/instances/default/tables/users/rows/9ee9800000004d64159b?timerange=0..123&versions=2

 <a id="row-put"> </a>
 ### Row Hex Entity ID: PUT